StaySafeGeneva/StaySafeGeneva.github.io/pages/Gilcompa.md

 An accident can be classified as **Mortal, Severe, Mild and Unknown**.
 Let's check how the split is done comparing the accident group and the consequences:
 ![Image](../img/acc_gr_con.png)
-* The **drifting accidents** and **accidents involving pedestrian** are **the most mortal**.
+* **Drifting accidents** and **accidents involving pedestrian** are **the most mortal**.
-* The **traffic jam's collision accidents** and again, the **drifting accidents** are the ones with more severe consequenses.
+* **Traffic jam's collision accidents** and again, the **drifting accidents** are the ones with more severe consequenses.
 * Tha amount of **accidents involving pedestrian** with severe consequences is considerable.

-> ### From the conequences point of view, accidents involving pedestrians is also relevant
+> ### From the conequences point of view, accidents involving pedestrians are also relevant

 For Parking accidents, is difficult to define a cause of the accidents.
 This is why we will analyse it separately.

-Let's analyse the three more important accidents to understand the main causes of them.
+Let's analyse then the three more important accidents to understand the main causes of them.
 ![Image](../img/acc_gr_causeg.png)
+* **Drifting accidents** are mainly caused by the driver state or distraction.
+In addition, the speed is the third cause for this kind of accidents.
+* One of the main causes of the accidents involving pedestrian is the pedestrian attitude itself.
+* For all the three accidents type, the driver or inattention of the driver is an important cause.

+> The momentary innatention represents the 29% and the alcohol influence represents the 17% of the total number of accidents of three main accident groups

 ## What?